 In nature there are about 50 species each of Cattleya and of Laelia from Central America, growing through the Amazon region to the south of Brazil.

 Each year a dormant bud at the base grows into a new shoot.
 This thickens to produce the current year's pseudobulb.
 The flowers arise from the axil of the current year's leaf where a protective sheath usually develops, and come in a range of colours from white and pink to green and purple, depending on the parentage and genera.
 Some flower twice yearly.

 Popular orchids for the home, conservatory or greenhouse

 how to look after your orchids

 Where is the best place to keep an orchid? well for warm growing Phalaenopsis, look around your house to find a nice well lit window, ideally facing east or west, and having some shade, i.e. a net curtain, as the mid-day sun will damage and burn the leaves, next think about the temperature, if the night time temperature in this position falls below 55 deg.
 The plant will suffer.

+If looked after properly orchids will live and flower once or twice each year for many years to come.
 Orchids do need water, water thoroughly, water about once every 7 days in summer, and about once every 10 days in dark cooler winters, when you should make sure the water isn't freezing (tepid will do nicely). always water well from the top, don't let the pot stand in water, never water at night, morning is best. this allows the plant to dry out before the cooler night time, and will help stop rot setting in.

+Don't over feed, feed with a quarter strength of something like tomorite if you cannot get an orchid feed, and then only feed once in every four watering cycles.
 You should also read up on our page popular orchids and orchid culture, for information on how and when to water an orchid; instructions on how to re-pot an orchid are covered on our orchid potting page.